 withstand design loads.

-2. Material: 300 series stainless steel.

-3. Heads: Factory applied coating to match color of metal.

-C. Solder and Stripping for Accessories:

-1. Solder for Zinc-Alloy: ASTM B 32, 60 percent lead and 40 percent tin with low antimony, as recommended by manufacturer.

-2. Stripping:

-a. .Stay-Clean:g:inc-Alloy: ASTM B 32, 60 percent lead and 40 percent tin with lo

-b.
-Abrasive disc for removal of backside coating.

 PART 3 EXECUTION

 3.1 EXAMINATION

 A. Examine substrates, areas, and conditions, with installer present, for compliance with requirements for installation tolerances, metal wall panel supports, and other conditions affecting performance of work.

 1. Verify that substrate is plumb, sound, dry, smooth, clean, sloped for drainage, and completely anchored, and that provision has been made for wall drains, flashings, and penetrations through metal wall panels.